piyusha2001/global-suicide-eda/Readme.md

 ## Acknowledgments

-- World Health Organization (WHO) for providing the dataset.
+- World Health Organization (WHO) for the raw dataset.
-- Python libraries such as Numpy, Pandas, Matplotlib, and Seaborn for enabling the analysis.